markstringer-dti/markstringer-dti.github.io/dti.md

 Remember in the introduction where I said that the value of metaphors is that they can help you know what you're doing?
 This is most definitely the value of the "hole/hungry crowd" metaphor.

 If you're a project manager, you're in a hole.
 The way out of that hole is to find out what the crowd are hungry for, make some of that and get it out of the hole!
 Of course, while you're doing this, you're dependent on the people on the other side of the hole.
 The people who got you into this mess.
 The people who came up with the ideas and got money for the venture.
 You need them to carry on feeding you and sending you supplies until you can make something that the people want.
-You need to iron out the practical and conceptual problems with the idea without pissing them off so much that they just abandon you and let you starve - or fill in the hole.
+You need to iron out the practical and conceptual problems with the idea.
+And you need to do this without pissing the bosses off so much that they just abandon you and let you starve - or fill in the hole.

 What you should be trying to do if you're a project manager is to get pulled out of the hole.
 And the way to do that is to understand what the crowd are hungry for and, as soon as possible, give them samples.